Nebukam/PCGExtendedToolkit/_sources/doc-general/general-concepts.md

 Clusters is the word PCGEx uses to mean *Connected pair/groups of points*.
 Pairs/groups are identified & retrieved through tags at the moment; *that will change in the future for a more robust approach.*  While they are still *just points*, make sure to check out the {% include lk id='Clusters' %} specific documentation!
 > Cluster-related nodes uses tags to store internal data.
 These are prefixed `PCGEx/`.
 Try not do modify these unless you know exactly what you're doing.
 {: .warning }

+---
+## Module Overrides
+A few nodes require you to pick "modules" for specific behaviors, such as blending, goal picking, pathfinding search algorithm, etc.
+You'll notice these modules don't expose per-property override pins -- this is a limitation of the way native PCG processes & generates input pin.
+In order to circumvent this limitation, said nodes have an override pin prefixed `Overrides : xxx` *Where xxx is the name of the module*.
+This pin accepts attribute set as inputs, and will forward their values to the module.

+There is a couple limitations tho:
+- The value is read from index `0` of the attribute set, so any subsequent row will be ignored.
+- The name of the attribute must match perfectly the name of the property you're targeting.
+To get that name, right-click on the variable in the editor and select `Copy Internal Name`. *Sometime the displayed name is not the internal one*.
+- Only first-level properties are supported, as well as simple value types *(e.g, the basic types supported by PCG for attributes)*.
+- `FSoftObjectPath` is not supported as a value and will instead be resolved.
+- `FSoftObjectClass` is not supported at all.

+> If the target property is a UObject reference, the override process will try to read the override value as a path, load & resolve it.
+> You can use this to your advantage to work with more complex types such as `DataAsset`, or actor references.
+{: .infos-hl }